• Skip to primary navigation

 What is cedarwood essential oil?

 If the name does not give it away, cedarwood is derived from cedarwood.
 It comes from conifers from within the pine and cypress family of cedar.
 You will often find it referred to as cedar oil or cedarwood oil.
-The oil is extracted through the distillation of the trees that would usually have been chopped for timber.
+The oil is extracted by distilling the trees that were usually chopped for timber.

 There are various ways that this oil is utilised.
 It is commonly used for its antibacterial and pesticidal properties.
 These are properties that make it medicinal.
 Beyond that, it is also used within art and perfumery.
 It has that woody scent that some men fancy.
 You will also find it in room sprays to reduce stress.